 - Sulfuric acid is extremely corrosive and toxic to body tissues.
-It will rapidly attack the skin and can cause severe burns and blistering. - Nitric acid can also destroy tissue and cause burns, but is not quite as destructive as sulfuric acid.
+It will rapidly attack the skin and can cause severe burns and blistering. - Nitric acid can also destroy tissue and cause burns.
 Nitric acid leaves a characteristic yellow stain on the skin. - Phosphoric acid should not be heated to the boiling point since the fumes are toxic.
 It will cause burns if it contacts the skin. - Ammonium hydroxide is a powerful base that can cause severe burns.
 It should always be used with adequate ventilation.